SaniyaJos/Adaptive-Study-Assistant/README.md

 # StudyFlow AI — Adaptive Study Assistant & Smart Tutor

 StudyFlow AI is an interactive, AI-powered study assistant built on the Google Gemini ecosystem.
-It transforms passive reading of lecture notes (PDF format) into an active, structured learning experience.
-By automatically extracting curriculum topics, hosting a contextual doubt-solving chat, generating custom-tailored lessons, administering dynamic assessments, and preparing last-minute memory recall sheets, StudyFlow AI acts as a personal tutor tailored to your learning goals.
+It transforms static lecture notes into an adaptive learning experience with personalized study paths, contextual doubt solving, dynamic assessments, and exam-day recall sheets.
+StudyFlow AI acts as a personal tutor tailored to your learning goals.

 ---